-3.3.3 OCU-DP Card Test Screen
+3.3.3 Test Screen

-Pressing "t" (Test command) in the OCU-DP Card Main Screen will bring up the Test Screen shown in Figure 3-13.
+Pressing "t" (Test) in the OCU-DP Card Main Screen will bring up the Test Screen shown in Figure 3-10.
 From this screen, you can create test situations between OCU-DP cards, or between a single OCU-DP card and data test equipment at a remote site.